xvik/dropwizard-orient-server/README.md

 Internally bundle registers orient console command (`ConsoleCommand`).
 Console may be used in interactive mode, to execute command(s) or to process commands file.

-Console is very efficient for learning orient (playing with queries) and not interactive mode allows to predefine reusable set of most useful commands or scripts.
+Console is very efficient for learning orient (playing with queries) and may be used to easily run predefined scripts.

 If started without additional parameters, console will be in interactive mode: